RyanKing77/powerShell-Docs.pl-pl/developer/hosting/host06-sample.md

     }

     /// <summary>
-    /// Determines if a character is a seperator.
+    /// Determines if a character is a separator.
     /// </summary>
     /// <param name="ch">Character to investigate.</param>
     /// <returns>A value that indicates whether the character
-    /// is a seperator.</returns>
+    /// is a separator.</returns>
-    private static bool IsSeperator(char ch)
+    private static bool IsSeparator(char ch)
     {
       return !Char.IsLetter(ch);
     }